VDeniz/SalesAnalysisProject/README.md

 ---

-**Note:** Ensure that the output directory (`C:/Projects/data/`) exists and has write permissions before running the script.
+**Note**: Ensure that the output directory (`C:/Projects/data/`) exists and has write permissions before running the script.
 For large datasets, adjust Spark configuration parameters (e.g., `spark.driver.memory`) based on your system's resources to avoid memory issues.